Russell Wilson says this is the contract that will allow him to finish his career in Seattle

 “What it really came down to — we really talked about it: Mark, Pete, Matt, Jody, everybody — we talked about the idea of a no-trade clause just because we really wanted to be here,’’ Wilson said.
 “That was the thing we were really excited about and that’s kind of what sealed the deal for us.
 I was really fired up about it.’’

-A few minutes later, he then fired up the famous video and Tweet informing Seahawks nation he was staying.
+A few minutes later, he then fired up the famous video and tweet informing Seahawks nation he was staying.

 Wilson said the idea for the video was his, noting with a smile that “I saw everybody was still up.’’

-The press conference Wednesday also allowed for some time to look back.
+The news conference Wednesday also allowed for some time to look back.
 Schneider recalled taking Wilson in the third round in 2012 and that he had “a very, very, very strong conviction’’ that the pick would work.

-But he also laughed that Paul Allen, calling in to get informed of the selection, responded “so you took the little guy, huh?’’
+But he also laughed that Paul Allen, calling in to get informed of the selection, responded, “So you took the little guy, huh?’’

 It was a pick generally met with shrugs around the NFL, and a few who outright panned it.

-No one that day could have foreseen that it was Wilson who would oneday set a new record for an NFL payday, his contract also including a record $107 million in guarantees.
+No one that day could have foreseen that it was Wilson who would one day set a record for an NFL payday, his contract also including a record $107 million in guarantees.

 “I never thought about being the highest-paid player,’’ Wilson said.
 “I always did believe I’d hopefully be a great winner, though.’’

-And if he’s won a lot already — one Super Bowl, and 75 games, the most for any quarterback in his first seven NFL seasons — he insists there’s a lot more to come.
+And if he’s won a lot already — one Super Bowl and 75 games, the most for any quarterback in his first seven NFL seasons — he insists there’s a lot more to come.

 And all in Seattle.